 In the category of communications policy, we also extended our estimate of how long we expect to keep the short-term interest rate at exceptionally low levels to at least mid-2015.
 That doesn’t mean that we expect the economy to be weak through 2015.
 Rather, our message was that, so long as price stability is preserved, we will take care not to raise rates prematurely.
 Specifically, we expect that a highly accommodative stance of monetary policy will remain appropriate for a considerable time after the economy strengthens.
 We hope that, by clarifying our expectations about future policy, we can provide individuals, families, businesses, and financial markets greater confidence about the Federal Reserve’s commitment to promoting a sustainable recovery and that, as a result, they will become more willing to invest, hire and spend.

 He’s saying that interest rates will be low enough for a certain period, even if the economy improves, so people can make their purchasing decisions accordingly, without having to wait to figure out when the Fed will take away the punch bowl.
 That could definitely have economic implications, especially with interest rates this low.
-And, it implicitly acknowledges, as he says later, that the economy “the economy is not making full use of its resources” and that monetary policy can alleviate that.
+And, it implicitly acknowledges, as he says later, that “the economy is not making full use of its resources” and that monetary policy can alleviate that.

 Next, Bernanke dispelled a number of myths about fiscal and monetary policy.
 He said that he does not keep interest rates low to induce Congressional borrowing, nor does he keep those rates higher to induce austerity budgeting.
 “Using monetary policy to try to influence the political debate on the budget would be highly inappropriate,” he said specifically, which is the exact opposite of what, say, the European Central Bank is doing, resisting a purchase of sovereign debt until the affected countries submit to “conditions.”